 1. Go to Bluetooth Devices(Control Panel -> Hardware and Sound -> Devices and Printers -> Bluetooth

 Devices) on your PC.
-Path will be different for upgraded version of windows.
+The path will be different for the upgraded version of Windows.

 Note: Please be sure that your PC, Laptop has a driver installed USB Bluetooth dongle or an integrated

 3. Select the second option (Enter the device’s pairing code).